pingidentity/pingdirectory-go-client/configurationapi/docs/AddPurgeExpiredDataPluginRequest.md

 ### NewAddPurgeExpiredDataPluginRequest

-`func NewAddPurgeExpiredDataPluginRequest(pluginName string, schemas []EnumpurgeExpiredDataPluginSchemaUrn, datetimeAttribute string, datetimeFormat EnumpluginDatetimeFormatProp, expirationOffset string, pollingInterval string, maxUpdatesPerSecond int32, numDeleteThreads int32, enabled bool, ) *AddPurgeExpiredDataPluginRequest`
+`func NewAddPurgeExpiredDataPluginRequest(pluginName string, schemas []EnumpurgeExpiredDataPluginSchemaUrn, datetimeAttribute string, expirationOffset string, enabled bool, ) *AddPurgeExpiredDataPluginRequest`

 NewAddPurgeExpiredDataPluginRequest instantiates a new AddPurgeExpiredDataPluginRequest object This constructor will assign default values to properties that have it defined,